sjdeboer/datatable-bundle/README.md

 Usage
 -----

 Creating tables is very similar to creating forms in Symfony.
-So chances are you'll feel right at home.s
+So chances are you'll feel right at home.

 ### Examples